priconceptions/quote-comparator/README.md

 # quote-comparator
-Compare and rate quotes to find you next mortgage (This is a simulation)
+Compare and rate quotes to find you next mortgage.